Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 When a decision our children make backfires, it’s difficult to see them disappointed, hurt, or sad, but we must remember that mistakes help children grow to learn better.

-If we pick up the blocks when they fall, correct their homework before handing it in, or rush home to get the book report they forgot, our children will miss out on the opportunity to learn from their mistakes, and, more importantly, they will miss out on the opportunity to learn how to recover from them.
+If we pick up the blocks when they fall, correct their homework before handing it in, or rush home to get the book report they forgot, our children will miss out on the opportunity to learn from their mistakes and, more importantly, learn how to recover from them.

 It’s difficult to look at your crying child and say “no,” knowing that a “yes” will prevent them from feeling bad, but we have to let them feel their feelings sometimes, even though it’s difficult.

 Children must learn the value of perseverance.
-We need to congratulate our children on completing difficult tasks and remind them that they can complete difficult tasks.
+We must congratulate our children on completing difficult tasks and remind them they can do so.

-Even if they fail to achieve desired results, the fact that they tried should be celebrated.
-This encourages children to have a development mentality, in which they understand that their abilities and talents aren’t predetermined and can improve with practice.
+Even if they fail to achieve the desired results, the fact that they tried should be celebrated.
+This encourages children to develop a mentality in which they understand that their abilities and talents aren’t predetermined and can improve with practice.

 It gives them trust in their ability to conquer obstacles.
 When children are praised for not giving up, they’re more likely to keep going when times get tough.

-And young children may take on minor responsibilities., and it’s so much easier to start when they’re very young than when they’re older.
+Young children may take on minor responsibilities.
+It’s much easier to start when they’re very young than when they’re older.

-Snowplow parenting does not encourage kids to think proactively because the parents do all the thinking for them.
+Snowplow parenting does not encourage kids to think proactively because the parents do everything for them.
 Allowing kids to do things for themselves would encourage them to think.

 When your kid is getting ready for school, you ask her to pick up all she needs to take to school, which would help her think of the things she needs.